Maine Online Poker for US Players

 Title 17-A, Chapter 39, Section 952 in the Maine statute defines “gambling” as:

 “A person engages in gambling if he stakes or risks something of value upon the outcome of a contest of chance or a future contingent event not under his control or influence, upon an agreement or understanding that he or someone else will receive something of value in the event of a certain outcome.”

-They have a pretty standard definition of “gambling”, like several other states’ laws in the USA, and it doesn’t really clarify specifically what forms are legal and which aren’t.
+This is a standard definition of “gambling.”
+It’s similar to other state laws in the USA, and doesn’t clarify what forms are legal and which aren’t.
 Their definition talks about a “contest of chance” and many could make a strong case that poker is a game of “skill” and not “chance”.
+Albeit, there are some unlawful gambling statutes.
 Click here for a full guide on unlawful gambling statutes in the state of Maine.

 “Any device, machine, paraphernalia or equipment that is used or usable in the playing phases of any gambling activity, whether that activity consists of gambling between persons or gambling by a person involving the playing of a machine.
 However, lottery tickets and other items used in the playing phases of lottery schemes are not gambling devices within this definition.”

-Profits from the Maine State Lottery are transferred to the State’s General Fund which supports many programs and services for the citizens in the State of Maine.
+There’s also the Maine State Lottery.
+Representative Arthur Genest proposed a state lottery in 1973.
+Maine citizens voted and approved the bill.
+The first lottery took place on June 27, 1974 and Governor Curtis drew the first number.
+Profits from the Maine State Lottery go to the State’s General Fund.
+The fund supports many programs and services for the citizens in the State of Maine.